Academic dishonesty: United States

 There is also a great difference in students' perceptions and the reality of their own ethical behavior.
 In a 2008 survey of 30,000 students in high school carried out by the Josephson Institute for Youth Ethics, 62 percent of students polled said they "copied another's homework two or more times in the past year."
 Yet, on the same survey, 92 percent said they were "satisfied with their personal ethics and character."

 As more students take courses and assessments online, there is a persistent perception that it is easier to cheat in an online class than a face-to-face course.
 Moreover, there are online services that offer to prepare any kind of homework of high school and college level and take online tests for students.
 While administrators are often aware of such websites, they have been unsuccessful in curbing cheating in homework and non-proctored online tests, resorting to a recommendation by the Ohio Mathematics Association to derive at least 80 percent of the grade of online classes from proctored tests.
 In addition, colleges and universities are increasingly turning to online proctoring services to oversee tens of thousands of exams per year.

 While research on academic dishonesty in other countries is less extensive, anecdotal evidence suggests cheating could be even more common in countries like Japan.

 Australia

-In Australia, academic dishonesty is addressed by the Tertiary Education Quality and Standards Agency.
+In Australia, the Tertiary Education Quality and Standards Agency addresses academic dishonesty.